130GeV gamma-ray line through axion conversion: Models

-As we have seen in the Fig.~\ref{Fig:sigmav} a preferred lifetime of the parent dark matter is around $10^{25}$sec to $10^{28}$sec.
-In reference~\cite{Arvanitaki:2008hq} it is pointed out that such long lifetime can be achieved for the process suppressed by $1/M_{\rm GUT}^4$, namely the process mediated by the GUT scale suppressed dimension six operators.
+As we have seen in Fig.~\ref{Fig:sigmav}, a preferred lifetime of the parent dark matter is around $10^{25} - 10^{28}$ s.
+In Ref.~\cite{Arvanitaki:2008hq} it is pointed out that such a long lifetime can be achieved for the process suppressed by $1/M_{\rm GUT}^4$, namely, the process mediated by the GUT-scale-suppressed dimension-six operators.
 If such a suppressed interaction can produce axions, our scenario can be realized.
-On the other hand, a dimension five GUT scale suppressed interaction leads the much shorter lifetime, $\mathcal{O}$(1 sec).
+On the other hand, a dimension-five GUT-scale-suppressed interaction leads to the much shorter lifetime, $\mathcal{O}$(1 s).

-One of the natural class of model predicting DM is supersymmetry (SUSY), and it is worth to consider the possibility to realize our scenario in the SUSY model.
-The LSP with conserved R parity is stable.
-SUSY models sometimes predict a long lived particle that can decay into LSP.
+One of the natural classes of models that predict dark matter is supersymmetry, and it is worth considering the possibility of realizing our scenario in the SUSY model.
+The lightest SUSY particle (LSP) with conserved R parity is stable.
+SUSY models sometimes predict a long-lived particle that can decay into LSP.
 Moreover, the SUSY should be extended to gravity sector.
-The superpartner of graviton, gravitino $\tilde{\psi}$ interacts with all particles with the interaction suppressed by $1/M_{pl}$.
-Here $M_{pl} = 2.44 \times 10^{18}$GeV is the reduced Planck mass.
-Another suppressed coupling of this theory is axino($\tilde{a}$)-gaugino-$\gamma$($Z$) coupling, whose suppression factor is $g_{a \gamma}$.
-It should be of the order of $10^{-10}$ to $10^{-12}$GeV$^{-1}$ in our scenario.
+The superpartner of graviton, gravitino $\tilde{\psi}$, interacts with all particles, with the interaction suppressed by $1/M_{pl}$.
+Here $M_{pl} = 2.44 \times 10^{18}$ GeV is the reduced Planck mass.
+Another suppressed coupling of this theory is axino($\tilde{a}$)-gaugino-$\gamma$($Z$) coupling, the suppression factor of which is $g_{a \gamma}$ .
+It should be of the order of $10^{-10} 10^{-12}$GeV$^{-1}$ in our scenario.